declare-lab/dialogue-understanding/README.md

 ## Models

 We provide implementations for end-to-end without context classifier, bcLSTM and DialogueRNN models.
-For bcLSTM and DialogueRNN we also provide training argument which lets you specify whether to use residual connections or not.
+For bcLSTM and DialogueRNN, we also provide training argument which lets you specify whether to use residual connections or not.
 Navigate to `roberta-end-to-end` or `glove-end-to-end` directories to use RoBERTa or GloVe based feature extractors for the models.

 <!-- ![Alt text](bclstm.png?raw=true "bcLSTM framework.") -->